POLICY FOR PROFESSIONALISM

 - GBC will not tolerate harassment of any kind.
 A confirmed complaint of harassment will result in disciplinary action, up to and including termination.

-- This policy will be distributed to all current employees and posted in a prominent location in the workplace.
+- This policy will be distributed to all current employees (including contractors) and posted in a prominent location in the workplace.
 The policy will also be distributed to new employees during orientation.

 - Individuals that report bullying or harassment in good faith are protected from retaliation by the GBC or any associate of the company.
 Retaliation includes but is not limited to employee discipline, discharge, further acts of discrimination, or other adverse actions when those acts are intended to punish an employee for reporting harassment, opposing discrimination, or filing or assisting with a complaint to local, state, or federal antidiscrimination agencies.